Spatial Intelligence · Real Estate · Regional Risk

 Eight currents of ongoing inquiry.

-My work moves across several connected domains.
-Each is a distinct research tradition with its own methods and journals, but together they trace a single question: how does space structure the problems we care about, and what can computation tell us that narrative alone cannot?
+My work moves across several connected domains, but it traces a single question: how does space structure the problems that decision-makers face — in real estate, finance, infrastructure, public health, and policy — and what can spatial computation tell us that intuition or non-spatial models cannot?

 I.